 What is multi-factor authentication?
 Multi-factor authentication requires the use of two of the three authentication factor categories: something you know, something you have, and something you are.
 This adds a layer of security because hackers will need more than just a password to use your accounts.
 In order to log in, you will need:

 - Your Directory ID and password

-- Either a mobile device, a hardware token, or a one-time use code
+- Either a mobile device, a hardware token, a phone that can receive voice calls, or a one-time use code

 1. Enroll a device and a backup device/print one time use codes:

 - Mobile device (iPhone, Android, Windows phone, tablet)

 - Phone that can receive voice calls

 This video shows the setup process for a mobile device: